alpingencer/SiteBuilder/README.md

 # sitebuilder
-SiteBuilder is a page management and html auto-generation framework for PHP.
+SiteBuilder is a page management and HTML auto-generation framework for PHP written by Alpin Gencer.